 GCR Ratings has broadened its Commercial Property Sector Risk score base to include selected European territory groupings.
 Concurrently, GCR has also revised Spain’s Property Risk Score to 7.75, from 8.00 previously, amidst short-term uncertainty in the wake of the COVID-19 pandemic.

-GCR Ratings (“GCR”) is occasionally required to qualify credit ratings issued within specific markets or jurisdictions in order to reflect any divergent or market related nuances which have the potential to detract from the comparability of GCR credit ratings across jurisdictions within which GCR provides credit rating services.
+GCR Ratings is occasionally required to qualify credit ratings issued within specific markets or jurisdictions.
+This is in order to reflect any divergent or market related nuances which have the potential to detract from the comparability of GCR credit ratings across jurisdictions within which GCR provides credit rating services.